justGrasse/phase-0-tracks/web_dev/request_cycle/http_requests.md

 # HTTP Requests
 ## Questions and Answers

-1. **What are some common HTTP status codes?
+1. **What are some common HTTP status codes?**

+  200: OK (request succeeded)

+  300: Multiple Choices (requested resource has different choices that cannot be resolved)

+  301: Moved Permanently (request resource has a new URI that should be used)

+  302: Found (requested resource exists temporarily in a different URI)

+  304: Not Modified (if the document has not been modified with conditional request by client)

+  307: Temporary Redirect (requested resource is temporarily in a different URI)

+  400: Bad Request (request could not be understood by the server)

+  401: Unauthorized (request requires authorization)

+  403: Forbidden (request is understood but the server refuses to fulfill it)

+  404: Not Found (nothing found to match request; no indication of why)

+  410: Gone (requested resource is no longer available)

+  500: Internal Server Error (unexpected condition prevented request)

+  501: Not Implemented (server does not support the functionality required)

+  503: Service Unavailable (unable to handle from server crash, maintenance, overload, etc.)

+  550: Permission Denied (account does not have permission to perform the action attempted)

-What is the difference between a GET request and a POST request?**
+2. **What is the difference between a GET request and a POST request?**

 	Answer.

-2. **What is the difference between a GET request and a POST request?
+3. **What is the difference between a GET request and a POST request?
 When might each be used?**

 	Answer.

-3. **What is a cookie (the technical kind, not the delicious kind)?
+4. **What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?**

 	Answer.